Cayenne Capsules Versus Cayenne Tea

 I'm glad I chose to listen to the truthfulness of superior information when I've had ulcers in my life at

 various points.
-(I've cured myself of an ulcer twice taking cayenne and slippery elm.)
+(I've helped resolve an ulcer twice taking cayenne and slippery elm.)

 Lastly, another reason to drink cayenne is its usefulness in emergency situations.
 Many master herbalists and